Chatham, Kent: Governance

-Chatham Town Hall (opened in 1900) now serves as the Brook Theatre for Medway Council.

 Chatham lost its independence as a borough under the Local Government Act 1972, by which, on 1 April 1974, it became part of the Borough of Medway, a non-metropolitan district of the county of Kent; under subsequent renaming the borough became the Borough of Rochester-upon-Medway (1979); and, from 1982, the City of Rochester-upon-Medway.
 Under the most recent change, in 1998, and with the addition of the Borough of Gillingham, the Borough of Medway became a unitary authority area, administratively separate from Kent.
 It remains part of the county of Kent for ceremonial purposes.

 Medway Council has recently moved its main administration building to Gun Wharf, the site of the earliest part of the dockyard, a former Lloyd's office building.
 It was built between 1976 and 1978 and is Grade II listed.

+Left: Chatham Town Hall, then as it was known by, pictured c.1920.
+In 1997, it has hosted a theatre called The Brook Theatre, which ultimately changed the use and the name of the building.

+Right: The Brook Theatre in 2025, still maintaining its glory, pictured at one of Dock Road's pedestrian crossings.

 Chatham is part of the parliamentary constituency of Chatham and Aylesford.
 Before 1997, Chatham had been included in the constituencies of Mid Kent, Rochester and Chatham and Chatham.

 Chatham has proven to be a marginal parliamentary seat.
 Since 1945, the members of parliament for Chatham have been as follows: